deepanshs/csdmpy/docs/source/CSDmodel_uml/dimension.rst

 Name            Type              Description
 =============   ===============   ============
-type            DVObjectSubtype   A DVObjectSubtype enumeration literal. label           String            The label along for the dimension object. description     String            The description of the dimension object. application     Generic           A generic dictionary object describing the
+type            DVObjectSubtype   A DVObjectSubtype enumeration literal. label           String            The label along the dimension object. description     String            The description of the dimension object. application     Generic           A generic dictionary object with the
                                   application metadata.
 =============   ===============   ============